lmfit/lmfit-py/doc/model.rst

 ===========================================================

 Let's start with a simple and common example of fitting data to a Gaussian peak.
-As we will see, there is a buit-in :class:`GaussianModel` class that can help do this, but here we'll build our own.
+As we will see, there is a built-in :class:`GaussianModel` class that can help do this, but here we'll build our own.
 We start with a simple definition of the model function: